 In keeping with the theme of CHANGE, we are changing up our program this year.
-The 2016 Annual Meeting will feature an open exhibit hall, branching off into session rooms, providing a central meeting space for all WMA attendees.
+The 2016 Annual Meeting will feature an open exhibit hall, branching off into session rooms, providing a central meeting space for attendees.
 The program includes two distinguished keynote speakers: The Honorable Diane J. Humetewa, the first woman of Native American descent to serve as a United States District Judge and Gregory Hinton, the creator and producer of Out West™, a historic national program series dedicated to illuminating the history and culture of the Lesbian, Gay, Bisexual, and Transgender (LGBT) communities in the American West.
-New this year, we have added a Trustee Track to the program, as well as a special Trustee reception.
-Finally, on the last day of the Annual Meeting, WestMusings will round out the sessions–ensuring that all attendees will have the opportunity to attend these engaging presentations.
+New this year, we have added a Trustee Track for sessions, as well as a special Trustee reception.
+Finally, WestMusings will round out the last day of sessions–ensuring that all attendees will have the opportunity to attend these engaging presentations.